Vicg853/obsidian-md-storage/Langs&Runtimes/Rust/Syntax/Match expr.md

 ```

 ## Enum variant values
-In the case an Enum has a variant built into it, you may also handle it inside a match, by using parenthesis, just as if we were using function arguments:
+In the case an Enum has a variant built into it, you may also handle it inside a match.
+You do it by defining a variable with the variant, just as a function's inner argument:
 ```rust
 enum SectionThirdType {
 	One,